fghaas/quit-simplifying/markdown/ccc.md

 ## Other Configuration Complexity Clock examples <!-- .element class="hidden" -->

-Terraform -> Terragrunt
+Terraform → Terragrunt <!-- .element class="fragment fade-in-then-semi-out" -->

-Kubernetes manifests -> Helm charts
+Kubernetes manifests → Helm charts <!-- .element class="fragment fade-in-then-semi-out" -->

 <!-- Note -->
 And just so I'm abundantly clear here, this is by no means limited to Ansible.